 No evidence whatsoever in favour of the suggested buried ridge was met with and the booming leases in this area collapsed as suddenty as it started.
 The Amalgamated Oil Syndicate operated in the Parish of Goon Nurs and carried the bore down to a depth of 2929 feet.
 The last 70 feet contained several layers of brown coal.
 Near the base of the limestone series which extended to approximately 2751 feet, a flow of artesian water was struck at a depth of 2727 feet.
 Operations at this bore ceased in 1931 by the Syndicate but in 1938 the large Govt.
 Drill operated on an area in the vicinity of the original Goon Nure bore.
-This bore carried limestones and marls to a depth of 2546 feet below which lignitiferous sands, clays, and brown coal were passed through until a depth of 3158 feet @@@, where a layer of cemented cand was passed through below which Jurassic strata were penetrated.
-A log of this bore is to be found in Boring Records 419753.
-1925 For year Saragnanath, 1947
+This bore carried limestones and marls to a depth of 2546 feet below which lignitiferous sands, clays, and brown coal were passed through until a depth of 3158 feet 288, where a layer of cemented cand was passed through feet 200, where a layer of communed same below which Jurassic strata were penetrated.
+A log of this bore is to be found in Boring Records 419,60.
+1936 for year 1936 for year 1936 for year 1947.